tangentecode/obsidian-notes/computer-science/docs/python/command-line-arguments.md

-- to use command line argument import the `sys` module
+- To use command line argument import the `sys` module
--
+- From there you can access the Argument Vector (`argv`)